Crosmyn History, Family Crest & Coats of Arms

 The surname Crosmyn was first found in Somerset where some of the earliest records of the name include: Nicholas Crousman, Philip Crosman and Thomas Crosman are all listed there in the reign of Edward III.
 Philip Crosman was listed in the Subsidy Rolls of Somerset in 1327.

-Important Dates for the Crosmyn family
+Early History of the Crosmyn family

 This web page shows only a small excerpt of our Crosmyn research.
 Another 69 words (5 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Crosmyn History in all our PDF Extended History products and printed products wherever possible.